fyreaken/highlands-redux/README.md

 # // Highlands Redux //
 ### A experimental Minecraft Forge modpack with an emphasis on exploration
 ### and bringing back that nostalgic feeling of Tekkit Classic.
+4GB Ram is recommended.

 .